bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 PC side:

-  1. <span style="line-height: 14px;">place a file into the folder from where you want to push files from</span>
+  1. place a file into the folder from where you want to push files from
   2. start the script on your PC as described above

 Android side: